Max Healthcare: History

 In 2015, Max Healthcare acquired the Pushpanjali Crosslay Hospital in Vaishali, Ghaziabad, and the Saket City Hospital in Saket.
 These hospitals were subsequently renamed as Max Hospital Vaishali, and Max Smart Hospital, Saket.
 A standalone oncology center called Max Cancer Centre was commissioned in Lajpat Nagar, South Delhi, in 2016.

 In 2018, Life Healthcare announced that it would sell its entire 49.7% stake in Max Healthcare and exit its joint venture with Max India.
 In 2019, Radiant Lifecare acquired 49.7% stake in Max Health Institute Limited for ₹2136 crore and Abhay Soi was made chairman.
 In 2020, Max Healthcare merged with Radiant Lifecare, which operated BLK Hospital in Central Delhi and the Nanavati Hospital in Mumbai, to become the second-largest healthcare company in India by revenue.

 The company listed on the stock exchanges in August 2020.
 Between 2021 and 2022, co-promoter KKR & Co.
 Inc. sold its entire stake in Max Healthcare.
 As a result, Abhay Soi became the sole promoter of the company with over 23% stake.

 In 2021, the company obtained the rights to aid the development of a 500-bed hospital in Saket, South Delhi.
 It secured two land parcels in Gurgaon for two hospitals.
 The company also executed an O&M agreement to manage the 300-bed Muthoot Hospital in Dwarka, Delhi.
 In 2022, it acquired a controlling stake in Eqova Healthcare, which had the rights to provide medical services to an upcoming hospital in Patparganj, East Delhi.

 In December 2023, Max Healthcare acquired Sahara Hospital in Lucknow for ₹940 crore.
 In February 2024, it acquired Alexis Multi-Specialty Hospital in Nagpur for ₹412 crore.

 In September 2024, Max Healthcare acquired a 64% stake in Jaypee Healthcare at an enterprise value of ₹1660 crore, gaining control of three hospitals in Noida, Bulandshahr and Anupshahr.
 In 2025, Max Healthcare sold the hospitals in Anupshahr and Bulandshahr for ₹40 crore as it announced that it would focus on super-specialty hospitals in larger cities.

+In April 2026, Max Healthcare acquired a controlling stake of 58% in Kalinga Hospital, Bhubaneswar, for ₹300 crore.